 Hydration 101° Tips for athletes in the heat

-When the oven is on outside making sure you are properly hydrated is critical.
 Playing during the cooler parts of the day is smart.
 Early morning or early evening gets you out of the most intense sun of course.
-Indian Wells Tennis Center’s courts (Southern California) were actually closed until 5pm or so when I visited recently.
+Indian Wells Tennis Center’s courts (Southern California) were actually closed until 5pm or so when I visited during a particularly hot day.

 But many times, especially when when competing, you can’t choose when to play.
 For those who must play midday take a look at the below video on hydration.

 Now let’s get specific to our sport.
 Here’s a clip from Page Love, a sports nutritionist.

 *Make sure you’re acclimatized to the heat.
 Top level pros often prepare for hot tournaments by training in similar conditions for at least a week.

 *Drink during changeovers whether you are thirsty or not.
 The color of your urine is a good indicator.
 The darker the color the greater your need to hydrate.

 *Some type of electrolyte drink should be consumed after play.
 Gatorade, or Powerade are well known but seek more all natural hydration or make your own for best results.
 Maria Sharapova has been know to drink Pedialyte.